PatriciaNgari/Chicago-Crashes-Analysis/README.md

 ![Percentage of Injury Classifications](Images/Percentage_of_Injury_Classifications.PNG)

 * From the above graph we can see that the column `INJURY_CLASSIFICATION` has most of the records in the category `NO_INDICATION_OF_INJURY`
+* Most of the victims of the crashes had no indication of injuries.
+* The crashes were either not severe or the individuals had applied protective measures.

 #### Classification of Physical Condition

-* The `NORMAL` classification had the highest percentage with over 65% which shows that more than 65% crashes people involved were in normal conditions.
+* The `NORMAL` classification had the highest percentage with over 65% which shows that 65% of people who were involved in a crash were in normal conditions.

 ![Percentage of Physical Condition Classifications](Images/Percentage_of_Physical_Condition_Classifications.PNG)